Healthdirect Free Australian health advice you can count on.

 How is a stroke treated?

-The exact treatment depends on what caused your stroke, but generally involves both immediate and long-term measures.
+Your exact treatment will depend on what caused your stroke.
+Treatment generally involves both immediate and long-term measures.

 Immediate stroke treatment